 Once your room dimensions, room features, and speaker locations have been defined, the Finish button in the bottom navigation pane will turn blue, as shown below.

 Click on the Finish button; a confirmation dialog will appear, as shown below.
-Click on the Calculate button to calculate your optimisation; this process may take a few minutes, as outlined in §1.2.3.
+Click on the Calculate button to calculate your optimisation; this may take a few minutes.